Say Yes to Summer Camp

 Yes, summer camps are supposed to be all about having fun.
 But a growing number of camps are teaching kids social skills in addition to crafts, hiking, and canoeing.
 In fact, of the more than 12,000 camps in the U.S., there are roughly 1,700 .

 The benefits of ADHD/LD camps — typically staffed with specially trained counselors — can be remarkable.
 Often, youngsters who show up at camp without a single close friend go home a few weeks later with several.
 What’s more, the social skills they learn at camp help them make and keep friends all year long.

 Laurie L., of Burlingame, California, has two ADHD sons who have been transformed by the social skills they picked up at an ADHD/LD camp.
 Before camp, her 14-year-old had only a single confidant.
 Her 15-year-old, impulsive and chronically impatient, lacked even that.
 That wasn’t surprising, since his two favorite words seemed to be “shut up.”

-But after five summers at Camp Buckskin, a wilderness camp for ADHD/LD kids in Ely, Minnesota, her younger son has a wide social network.
+But after five summers at Camp Buckskin, a wilderness camp for kids with ADHD/LD in Ely, Minnesota, her younger son has a wide social network.
 Her elder son gained several friends and now has a steady girlfriend.
 Laurie says there’s also been a remarkable change in her boys’ relationship.
 Once aloof, they’re now best buddies.